Financial-Times/origami/README.md

 </div>
 ```

-This component can also load iframes, background images, and append class names.
+This component can also load iframes, background images, and append class names as well as work with images.
 See the [lozad.js] documentation for more information.

 ### JavaScript